 This provides a glimpse into the most recent trend in scheduling activity across the country.
 As indicated by the survey, there is a notable increase in exams created for the week of May 3rd, but the total volume of exams does not match up with the responses in the survey above.
 If 80% of practices were to open, we would expect to see over 5,000 exams scheduled for that week.
 We assume this discrepancy relates to practices taking a cautious approach to scheduling in response to how often reopen dates have pushed out over the last 4 weeks or so.
 Until practices are certain that they will be able to open, they may be hesitant to set their schedules.

-Although it is still at an exceptionally low level, our overall aging has increased by 23% over the last 3 weeks.
+Pre-COVID Steady State: patient A/R aging (>30 days) is at 1.05%, a level we had maintained consistently prior to the March 16th shutdown.
+That is the baseline control for our comparison.
+No New Starts: Although it is still at an exceptionally low level, our overall aging has increased by 23% over the last 3 weeks.
 One third of the increase in patient receivables comes from having no new starts.
-You might be asking, “how does that work?”
+You might be asking, “how does that work?”.
 Your A/R performance is a ratio of your delinquent A/R divided by your total A/R. Normally, your aging A/R benefits from a constant infusion of new A/R, which has no delinquency.
-If you eliminate new starts and the associated receivables, the total A/R dollars (the denominator of the aging ratio) will start decreasing from payment plans completing and dropping off the total.
+If you eliminate new starts and the associated receivables, the total A/R dollars (the denominator of the aging ratio) will start decreasing from payment plans completing and dropping off the total..
 As receivables age, the numerator of aged A/R will eventually decrease to some extent, but not as quickly.
 Patients who would have paid will eventually pay their balances, assuming you continue but with the normal diligent follow-up effort.
 Those who were not going to pay before will continue to slide.
 So over time, with no new starts, your patient A/R aging will increase even without a change in patient behavior.
-No New Starts: